 Computational Medicine Night is an internal JHU event geared towards students and trainees across Hopkins institutions who are interested in learning about the academic discipline of Computational Medicine and the research conducted in ICM labs.

 The event showcases trainee research, provides information about the undergraduate computational minor program, and provides a forum for interested students to meet and mingle with ICM faculty, students, and postdoctoral fellows, to gather information about the Computational Medicine Minor, and to ask questions.

 Please register here to attend.
 Registration deadline: Feb.
-21.
+26.

-Computational Medicine Night 2018
+Computational Medicine Night 2020

-Director, Institute for Computational Medicine
+Raimond L. Winslow, PhD, Director, Institute for Computational Medicine